Voliminal: Inside the Nine: Contents

 The first disc of Voliminal: Inside The Nine is an 84-minute movie constructed of a mixture of live performance, backstage and studio footage.
 The film was shot on handheld digital cameras and features rapid edits between footage which follows no chronological order.
-Throughout the movie, there are also ten "rabbit holes", nine of which feature additional footage for each band member respectively.
-Each rabbit hole is cued by a flickering of static and the screen flashing red/blue like a 3D movie or glitching.
+The film contains ten "rabbit holes", nine of which feature additional footage for each member of the band.

-It is during this time that you enter the number 9 and enter into your dvd player of software, you have about a 5 second window.
-This loads a transitional effect with the relative member's number.